 - Helping mommy cook in the kitchen with easy tasks.
 There are some fun kid-friendly chopping tools to introduce your little one to and allow them to help you prepare meals.

-Along with the chores listed above, preschoolers can also help with some more age-appropriate tasks that they might also need to learn to accomplish at school.
+Along with the above chore lists for kids, preschoolers can also help with some more age-appropriate tasks that they might also need to learn to accomplish at school.

 A tip for this age: set a visual timer and encourage your child to complete their tasks within a 15-to-30-minute limit.
 These time limits can be split into different sections of the day, but having a definitive beginning and end to what they should be accomplishing may help alleviate their unwillingness to participate.

 Another tip is to create a visual chore chart and allow them to add stickers or mark off tasks as they complete them.
 A great way to make chores more fun and engaging as they work their way through their list of responsibilities.
 Additional duties for preschoolers include:

 - Helping to empty the dishwasher.
 Start small with plastic items only or with silverware (no sharp knives, of course).
 Once they are old enough (and tall enough) to reach cabinets, you can move on to other items, but always help with anything breakable.